A modular vacation house from Denmark | Møn Huset

 One combination of modules is the Længehus 55, with 55 m2 (592 ft2) of inside floor area.
 It’s a mid-sized model, formed from the medium-size modules.
 It has two small bedrooms plus a sleeping loft over the kitchen and bathroom.
 These photos show two different Længehus 55’s.
 The black one seems to have fairly standard features while the green one has been upgraded with wood paneling and a fireplace.

-Photographs and floor plans courtesy of Møn Huset.
+Images courtesy of Møn Huset.

 Text copyright 2012 SmallHouseBliss.
 All Rights Reserved.